 The Group's store in Germany closed on December 16, 2020 and reopened on March 8, 2021 with restrictions of shopping by appointment and limited number of customers.
-Despite the above and pursuant to the decision of the local authority, the Group's store in Germany closed again on March 20, 2021 and reopened on May 22, 2021 with restrictions of limited number of customers allowed inside at any time (until mid-July).
+Despite the above and pursuant to the decision of the local authority, the Group's store in Germany closed again on March 20, 2021 and reopened on May 22, 2021 with restrictions of limited number of customers allowed inside at any time (from mid-July, the stores resumed normal operation).